Iowa GOP Chair: Road Back to Power for Republicans Runs Through Iowa

 To retake control of the House, Republicans need to hold everything they have currently and flip five or more seats into GOP hands.
 That means holding seats like Hinson’s and Miller-Meeks’s districts, then flipping seats like Axne’s district.
 Axne is a top target for Republicans nationally, and if the GOP is able to hold those two Iowa gains from the 2020 election and flip the other one in the upcoming midterm elections, the battle for the majority in the House will become easier for Republicans and hinge on a handful of seats in states such as Florida, Wisconsin, Virginia, New Jersey, and some western states such as Nevada, Arizona, Washington state, and Oregon — among other places.

-On Hinson’s ability to retain her seat in the First District, Kaufmann said that “Ashley Hinson, very early on, it’s very obvious that she is moving up.
+On Hinson’s ability to retain her seat in the First District, Kaufmann said, “Ashley Hinson, very early on, it’s very obvious that she is moving up.
 I mean, she is a strong, strong conservative voice.
 She serves those folks in northeast Iowa very, very well, and she has already garnered an extremely important committee assignment.”

 In the Second District, Miller-Meeks won in the closest race in the country in 2020, securing a six-vote win that national Democrats sought to overturn in Congress using the House Administration Committee for months before ultimately dropping their case.
 Democrats only dropped the effort to overturn the election there when it became clear that they did not have the votes in the chamber to succeed in installing Democrat Rita Hart into the seat using arcane congressional procedures to undo the certified election win for Miller-Meeks.